 The JuJus started as a trio doing a parody of the Beatles at Godwin high school in Grand Rapids in 1963.
 Members were Rod Shepard on guitar, Max “Junior” Colley on sax; and Bill Gorski drums, their name came from Max’s little brother’s pronunciation of “Junior”.
 In 1964 the band added Ray Hummel III on vocals and guitar and Rod moved to the bass.
 Hummel had a distinctive voice, and his talent for folk-influenced songwriting changed the band’s sound.
 Later on Rick Stevens of the Paeans (who had an unreleased 45 recorded at Fenton) came in to play guitar.

-The band played live shows at the Ponytail in Harbor Springs and nearby towns like Holland and Saugatuck.
+The band played live shows at the Ponytail in Grand Rapids and nearby towns like Holland and Saugatuck.
 In 1965 worked out a deal with Dave Kalmbach of Great Lakes Recording to do their live act between films at the Hour Theater in exchange for recording time when the theater was closed.